Taxes on Selling a House in California: What to Expect

 Ways to prepare for real estate taxes

-- Save the right documents: Another step is to know what tax documents you will need if you purchased or sold a home.
-Consult with your tax advisor about the federal and state documents required to file in California, and what tax breaks might be available for your selling situation.
+• Save the right documents: Another step is to know what tax documents you will need if you purchase or sell a home.
+Consult with your tax advisor about the federal and state documents required to file in California and the tax breaks that might be available for your selling situation.

 FAQs about taxes on selling a house in California